apache/hudi/website/docs/clustering.md

 - `SELECTED_PARTITIONS`: keep partitions that are in the specified range based on below configs:
    - `hoodie.clustering.plan.strategy.cluster.begin.partition`: Begin partition used to filter partition (inclusive).
    - `hoodie.clustering.plan.strategy.cluster.end.partition`: End partition used to filter partition (inclusive).
+- `DAY_ROLLING`: cluster partitions on a rolling basis by the hour to avoid clustering all partitions each time.

 **Small file limit**